acuarica/acuarica.github.io/src/content/about/me.md

     - icon: fa-brands:git-alt
       title: SCMs
       subtitle: Git, Subversion, CVS

-contact:
-  content: My inbox is always open.
-Whether you have a question or just want to say hi, I’ll try my best to get back to you!
-  btnName: Contact me
-  formspree:
-    enable: true
-    formId: mayylrrq
-    emailCaption: Enter your email address
-    messageCaption: Enter your message here
 ---

 I worked in the Web3 space for more than 2 years.